nosduco/remote-sshfs.nvim/README.md

 ## Commands

-Here's a list of the available commands:
+Here's a list of the available commands and variations:

 `:RemoteSSHFSConnect`: Use this command to open the host picker and connect to a remote host (parsed from ssh configs)

+`:RemoteSSHFSConnect <[user@]host>:/path -p <port>`: Use this command to directly connect to a host with optional user, path, and port variables like you would with `scp` or `sshfs`.

+- Examples: `:RemoteSSHFSConnect tony@server:/srv -p 1234`, `:RemoteSSHFSConnect server`, `:RemoteSSHFSConnect tony@server`

 `:RemoteSSHFSDisconnect`: Use this command to disconnect from a connected host